sarsky/Mozzie/docs/source/RXSetup.rst

 ..........

 .. note::
-  For the competition flight it is advisable to turn of the RC failsafes completely and rely on the RFD900x and Pixhawk setup only to deal with RC failures or loss of signal.
+  For the competition flight it is advisable to turn off the RC failsafes completely and rely on the RFD900x and Pixhawk setup only to deal with RC failures or loss of signal.
 For flight testing outside of the competition it is recommended to use the RC failsafe as it can add an extra layer of protection if it is configured correctly.
   If failsafe is not set on the Pixhawk and RC the failsafe default will hold the last position before signal was lost.
 In this case, there is a risk your model will fly away, crash or cause injury.
 Setting a geofence is also advisable to avoid fly aways.

 Failsafe is a useful feature in which all controls move to a preset position whenever the control signal is lost for a period of time.
 XSR supports failsafe function for all channels.
 Follow the steps below to sat failsafe positons for each channel: